Catherine Bonifas: Bonifas Lodge

 In 1910, the William Bonifas Logging Company expanded west to Watersmeet and Marenisco and founded the company town of Bonifas nearby.
 The small settlement still exists, just north of Watersmeet in Ottawa National Forest.
 A small creek nearby is known as Bonifas Creek.

-William and Catherine purchased land on Lake Gogebic in the early 1920s, officially completing work on the "Bonifas Lodge" in 1927 for a total cost of $75,000.
-William built the lodge himself using hardwood from his sawmill in Marenisco before a road to his property had been built, so all of the logs had to be slid across the ice and floated across the lake.
+The couple purchased land on Lake Gogebic in the early 1920s, officially completing work on the "Bonifas Lodge" in 1927 for a total cost of $75,000.
+William built the lodge himself, using hardwood from his sawmill in Marenisco before a road to his property had been built, so all of the logs had to be slid across the ice and floated across the lake.
 The property stretches across a mile of Lake Gogebic and features a three-acre trout pond, four cabins, a boathouse, an art studio, and a workshop, in addition to the 15,000 sq. ft. lodge.

 Shortly after construction was completed, William and Catherine hosted the DuPonts at Bonifas Lodge.
 Other early guests to the property included Henry Ford, Thomas Edison, and Harvey S. Firestone.
-Though William died in 1936 before getting much use out of the property, Catherine entertained there until the end of her life as Bonifas Lodge had accommodations for more than twenty guests.
+Though William died in 1936 before getting much use out of the property, Catherine entertained there until the end of her life, as Bonifas Lodge had accommodations for more than twenty guests.